Papilio appalachiensis

 Papilio appalachiensis, the Appalachian tiger swallowtail, is a species of swallowtail butterfly found in eastern North America, particularly in the Appalachian Mountains.
 It is a hybrid of another two Papilio species, Papilio canadensis and Papilio glaucus, with which it shares many characteristics.
 The butterflies are normally yellow and contain black patterns in their wings.
 Their wingspans range from 86 to 115 mm.
 The caterpillars range in color from green and yellow to orange and are ornamented with black specks that give them the appearance of a bird dropping, which is useful for camouflage, or a large eye, a form of mimicry that is also efficient for protection.

 This species is univoltine.
 Females lay their eggs in May.

 Taxonomy

 Papilio appalachiensis is a member of the genus Papilio in the order Lepidoptera.
-P. appalachiensis is considered to be a hybrid of two other members of the genus Papilio: Papilio canadensis and Papilio glaucus.
+It is closely related to Papilio canadensis and Papilio glaucus.

 Distribution

 The butterfly is found in the eastern United States, specifically in the Appalachian Mountains, ranging from Pennsylvania to Georgia.
 It is notably larger than both the eastern tiger swallowtail and the Canadian tiger swallowtail.